bitcoincashalex/gabriola-connects-live/README.md

 - ✅ Notify you if there's ever a security breach
 - ✅ Improve privacy protections as we grow

-**Questions about privacy or security?** Ask us directly - we're happy to explain anything in detail.

 ---

 ## Frequently Asked Questions